readthedocs/readthedocs.org/docs/tutorial/index.rst

 to change some *global* configuration values of your project.
 In addition, you can further customize the building process using the ``.readthedocs.yaml`` :doc:`configuration file </config-file/v2>`.
-This has two advantages:
+This has several advantages:

 - The configuration lives next to your code and documentation, tracked by version control.
 - It can be different for every version (more on versioning in the next section).
-- Some configurations are only available using the file.
+- Some configurations are only available using the config file.

 Read the Docs works without this configuration by making some decisions on your behalf.
 For example, what Python version to use, how to install the requirements, and others.